 But I’m really grateful for OTHER things we didn’t have.
 We didn’t have house break-ins, in fact nobody would have to break in because we didn’t lock our doors!

 We never heard the term “mugging”.
 We didn’t seem to have much crime at all, or maybe that’s just because we didn’t hear about it as much (from the media).

 We lived through the sixties and were part of a great music revolution.
-We saw fashion change faster than our chips getting cold.
-We witnessed history being made as man landed on the moon.
-In the seventies we got decimalisation, how much easier is that?
+Fashion was changing faster than our tea getting cold.
+We saw history being made as man landed on the moon (?)
+In the seventies the UK got decimalisation, how much easier is that?